picotski/GoCallAPI/README.md

 The main functionality is to record the history of past and current calls.

 ## Setup
+## Docker Compose
+In the root folder run: `docker compose up -d`.
+After a few seconds the API will be up and running.

+## Localy
 ### Create an .env file
 Create a file called `.env` in the route of the project and add those variables with your own values.
 - APP_DB_USERNAME=postgres